 Address: Via Tiburtina 6.

-This is a great gelateria in the shade of the Vatican cupolone.
+This is a great Roman gelateria in the shade of the Vatican cupolone (dome).
 Found in the quaint Borgo Pio street, Hedera welcomes its visitors in a white, old-fashioned décor.

-Hedera is definitely a lovely stop to round off a long day spent visiting the Vatican.
+An all-natural gelato from Hedera is the perfect reward to round off a long day spent visiting the Vatican.

 Address: Borgo Pio 179.